ckyycc/hana-os-monitor-ui/README.md

-# Frontend part of HANA Server Operating System Monitoring Tool
+# Frontend of HANA Server Operating System Monitoring Tool

 ## Functionalities:
 * Shows the over all status of all servers